 I lost my wife a couple of years ago and this was on our bucket list.
-I had an opportunity to do this with my 4 kids age18-24 and it was literally, and unanimously, the trip of a lifetime!!
+I had an opportunity to do this with my four kids age 18-24 and it was literally, and unanimously, the trip of a lifetime!!
 The locations/accommodations were great, it really gave us a good overview of the beauty and variety of Tanzania.
-I can't say enough good things about Baraka, he was the epitome of professionalism, and his enthusiasm for sharing his vast knowledge of the landscape, vegetation, the native people, and of course the wildlife was really something.
+I can’t say enough good things about Baraka, he was the epitome of professionalism, and his enthusiasm for sharing his vast knowledge of the landscape, vegetation, the native people, and of course the wildlife was really something.
 We all hated to say goodbye.
 Thank you for everything.

 Our African adventure was amazing!!!!
 Yes, we saw four major crossings with two kills…one on video!
 Two elephant crossings…so cool.
 The gorilla trek was not that bad.
 We were prepared to hike in and the encounter made it well worth it.
 And the cheetahs were worth the wait…we spent about 40 minutes with them…we were the only ones there!

 The guides were awesome.
 Anderson (Rwanda) was very knowledgeable and very happy to share stories about Rwanda and especially his family’s survival.
 Shatri (No. Serengeti) was simply amazing…25 years old with a wealth of knowledge and experience.
 He knew where and when to be in the right place for the best view of the action!
 Baraka…what can I say, the consummate professional!!!!
 To the point of finding a place to get Rose’s glasses fixed.

 Our hotels and tent camps were comfortable especially the Kaskaz Mara camp.
 And the facilities were outstanding!